Frederico Kerr Bullamah

-He represents investors, creditors, and debtors in debt restructuring and renegotiation transactions, including disbursement of new funds in special situations (DIP financing) and obtaining consent solicitations and waivers.
+He represents investors, creditors and debtors in debt restructuring and renegotiation transactions, including the disbursement of new funds in special situations (DIP financing) and obtaining consent solicitations and waivers.

 Frederico previously worked as an international associate at the New York office of Davis Polk & Wardwell LLP.

-Master of Laws (LL.M.), Queen Mary – University of London
+Master of Laws (LL.M.) – Queen Mary University of London, UK.

 Único.
 The Mattos Filho news portal